Henan: Antiquity

-Imperial Era
+Imperial era

-Ying Zheng, the leader of Qin, crowned himself (220 BCE) as the First Emperor.
+Ying Zheng, the leader of Qin, crowned himself (220 BCE) as the first emperor of China.
 He abolished the feudal system and centralized all powers, establishing the Qin dynasty and unifying the core of the Han Chinese homeland for the first time.
 The empire quickly collapsed after the death (210 BCE) of Ying Zheng and was replaced by the Han dynasty in 206 BC, with its capital at Chang'an.
 Thus, a golden age of Chinese culture, economy, and military power began.
 The capital moved east to Luoyang in 25 AD, in response to a coup in Chang'an that created the short-lived Xin dynasty.
 Luoyang quickly regained control of China, and the Eastern Han dynasty (25–220) began, extending the golden age for another two centuries.

 The late Eastern Han dynasty saw war and rivalry between regional warlords.
 Xuchang in central Henan was the power base of Cao Cao, who eventually succeeded in unifying all of northern China under the Kingdom of Wei.
 Wei then moved its capital to Luoyang, which remained the capital after the unification of China by the Western Jin dynasty.
 During this period Luoyang became one of the largest and most prosperous cities in the world, despite being repeatedly damaged by warfare.

 With the fall of the Western Jin dynasty in the 4th and 5th centuries, nomadic peoples from the north invaded northern China and established many successive regimes in northern China, including Henan.
 These people were gradually assimilated into the Chinese culture in a process known as sinification.

 The short-lived Sui dynasty reunified China again in 589 with its capital back in Chang'an.
 It collapsed due to Sui Emperor Yang's costly attempt to relocate the capital from Chang'an to Luoyang and the construction of many extravagant palaces there.
 The succeeding Tang dynasty (618–907) kept its capital in Chang'an, marking the beginning of China's second golden age, with Henan being one of the wealthiest places in the empire.